Monday, 10 July 2017

-The Chêne Vert was a hotel, and the dining room had a hushed, obsequious air, as well as being horribly expensive.
+The Chêne Vert was a hotel, and the dining room had a hushed, obsequious air, as well as being ridiculously expensive.

-The Bistro Bourbonnais next door was little more than a bar, although people were eating there – hamburgers, chips and pizza were the extent of the menu.
+The Bistro Bourbonnais next door was little more than a bar, although people were eating there – hamburgers, chips and pizza were the only things on the menu.

 We sat down outside the Bistro for a glass of rosé while we considered what to do, and while we were there we noticed through the trees, on the opposite side of the road, a hotel-restaurant called the Globe.